MSP-Greg/SketchUp/docs/SketchUp_08_Symbols.md

 These are assumed to be attributes, due to there being sets of them (plain, ending in '?', ending in '=').
 Columns show whether one exists with '?' or '='.
 If only the '?' version exists, it is placed in the main column.

+If an attribute has a symbol for both plain and a ? suffix, very often the plain symbol 'method' **is not defined and will not work.**

 <table class='sumd'>
 <colgroup>